Sorting fact, disinformation after Russian attack on Ukraine

 — Ukrainian soldiers evacuating an unmarked military vehicle damaged by gunfire in Kyiv, in the Obolon district about 10 kilometers (6 miles) north of the government quarter.

 — Ukrainian military establishing defensive positions at bridges around Kyiv.
 Armored personnel carriers driving through Kyiv streets.
-Ukrainian authorities have placed snowplows at some spots along Kyiv roads to force traffic to slow down.
+Ukrainian authorities placed snowplows at some spots along Kyiv roads to force traffic to slow down.

 — Russian missile launcher seen on the edge of the northeastern city of Kharkiv, shelling heard in the distance.